 Chicken Pad See Ew

 This Chicken Pad See Ew is the recipe to have in your bank of “I have to cook but can’t be bothered” recipes.
-I have a method of cooking the noodles which is foolproof and means you don’t need to “panic cook” worrying that they are going to go soggy.
+I have a method of cooking the noodles that is foolproof and means you don’t need to “panic cook”, worrying that they are going to go soggy.
 Ready in less than 20 minutes with minimal effort and cleanup required, this is a recipe you will want to make again and again!

-Is Pad See Ew suitable for leftovers?
+Is Chicken Pad See Ew suitable for leftovers?

-Pad See Ew can be refrigerated for up to 3 days.
+It can be refrigerated for up to 3 days.
 Reheat in the microwave.
 Not suitable to freeze.

 How do I stop my rice noodles breaking up?